 Can I have a workers compensation claim at the same time as a TPD claim?

-Yes.
-If you have a workers compensation claim or a compensation claim from a motor vehicle accident, you might also be able to claim a TPD benefit.
-A super TPD claim in these circumstances is in addition to any claim through, for example, a workers compensation scheme or a motor vehicle accident scheme.
+If you have a workers compensation claim or a compensation claim from a motor vehicle accident, you can usually also claim a TPD benefit.

 What if I’m on Centrelink?